#NicoletKnows Accident & Injury Law

 Led by award-winning accident and injury lawyer Russell Nicolet, our legal team provides powerful representation to accident victims facing lifelong injuries across Wisconsin.
 We handle all kinds of car accident claims, including those that involve:

 Our compassionate attorneys will take care of dealing with insurance companies so you can focus on getting better.
-At Nicolet Law Office, our primary goal is to seek the compensation you deserve.
+At Nicolet Law, our primary goal is to seek the compensation you deserve.

 Millions of people sustain injuries in motor vehicle accidents every year.
 Some injuries may resolve quickly and not require medical treatment.
 Other injuries, including traumatic brain injuries (TBIs), could permanently affect a victim’s life and never fully heal.